I’ve partnered with Procter & Gamble and Source Naturals as part of an Influencer Activation and all opinions expressed in my post are my own.

 Fiber is a huge part of having good digestive health and on average most adults only get 40 to 50% of the recommended daily allowance each day.
 You can get the fiber you need by eating plenty of fruits and vegetables, as well as from whole grains, nuts, and legumes.
 If you find that you aren’t able to eat enough of these foods to fulfill your daily requirements Metamucil Fiber Thins are a delicious way to add 5 grams of fiber with just 100 calories per serving (4 g total fat) to your diet.
 I have found that the added fiber from Metamucil helps satisfy my hunger and helps remove the waste that weighs me down.
-Metamucil Fiber Thins contain 20% of your daily recommended value of fiber, which helps promote digestive health.
+Metamucil Fiber Thins contain 20% of your daily recommended value of fiber.
 So if you need a little extra help adding fiber to your daily meal plan, reach for Metamucil, it is the #1 doctor-recommended fiber brand.

 Take Care of Your Mouth